OUR TEAM

 Operations Manager

 Jenna comes to Rogue Valley Mentoring following a desire to contribute to healthier, safer, kinder communities in Southern Oregon.
-She completed a B.S. in Healthcare Administration from SOU in Summer 2019, and has a decade of varied administrative and communications experience.
-She enjoys exploring the wilderness in warm weather, and big pots of veggie soup with crusty bread when it’s cold out.
-She has 4 children, ages 9 to 14, and a little rescue dog named Max.
+She completed a B.S. in Healthcare Administration from SOU in Summer 2019, and has almost 2 decades of varied administrative and communications experience for small businesses and organizations.

 Email: jenna@rvmentoring.org